wlonk/arcadia/15_appendix_social_roles.rst

 Jack of Swords: Invalid (⚲)
 ---------------------------

-You are expected to be home-bound, solicitous of others' health, and ...
+You are expected to be home-bound, solicitous of others' health, and grateful for the charity you receive.

 +--------------------------------------------+------------------+
 | Gain a role token when you                 | Unless you are   |